carsonoid/workshop-learn-github-actions/content/workshop/4-actions/index.md

 <--->

 At this point you should have public web page for the workshop built off your repository and hosted under your GitHub handle.
-This section of the workshop contains a deep-dive on Actions.
+This section of the workshop contains a deep dive on Actions.

 - Break down the actions currently in the `CI/CD` workflow and job.
 - Guide you through two kinds of custom actions you can use to enhance your current workflow.